NicoHaug/CompPhys/Project2/README.md

 }
 ```

+**Solved Problems**

 [bucklingBeam.cpp](https://github.com/nicolossus/FYS3150/blob/master/Project2/bucklingBeam.cpp) contains the code for solving the buckling beam problem using the Jacobi rotation method.
 Compile with `make bucklingBeam`, and run with `./bucklingBeam.x`

-[quantumDot.cpp] contains the code for finding the ground state eigenvalue and the first three excited state eigenvalues for electrons in a harmonic oscillator well using the Jacobi rotation method.
+[quantumDot.cpp](https://github.com/nicolossus/FYS3150/blob/master/Project2/quantumDot.cpp) contains the code for finding the ground state eigenvalue and the first three excited state eigenvalues for electrons in a harmonic oscillator well using the Jacobi rotation method.
 Compile with `make quantumDot`, and run with `./quantumDot.x`